contentstack/cli/packages/contentstack-import/README.md

-  -a, --management-token-alias=management-token-alias  alias of the management token -c, --config=config                                  [optional] path of config file -d, --data=data                                      path and location where data is stored -l, --master-lang=master-lang                        code of the target stack's master language -m, --module=module                                  [optional] specific module name -s, --stack-uid=stack-uid                            API key of the target stack
+  -a, --management-token-alias=management-token-alias  alias of the management token -c, --config=config                                  [optional] path of config file -d, --data=data                                      path and location where data is stored -m, --module=module                                  [optional] specific module name -s, --stack-uid=stack-uid                            API key of the target stack